matheger/matheger.github.io/_pages/python.md

 Sure, we all have.
 It's the type of situation where some programmers with sufficient experience under their belt like to quip, "Just wrap your entire program in a `try/except` block, ha ha!" and think that they're very clever.

 And, sure, you could do that.
-But unfortunately, this solution is not very robust: Test only a part of your code, and the exceptions and stack traces will come back with full force.
-Wouldn't it be nice if we could get rid of all errors for good?
-Even for whatever else we do in the console after our code executes?
+But unfortunately, this solution is not very robust: Test only a part of your code, and the exception messages come back with full force.
+Run any other code in an open console, and you're not spared obscene stack traces laughing in your face.
+Wouldn't it be nice if we could protect us from them for good?

 Indeed, we can---and it's far simpler than the `try/except` strategy could ever be!